Nokia Launches Strategic Share Buyback Program

 - Make smarter investments with weekly expert stock picks from the Smart Investor Newsletter

-Nokia Corporation has commenced a share buyback program to mitigate the impact of new shares issued in association with its acquisition of Infinera Corporation.
-On December 2, 2024, Nokia repurchased 872,093 of its own shares at an average price of EUR 3.99 per share, contributing to a total transaction cost of EUR 3,480,000.
-The initiative aims to repurchase 150 million shares by the end of 2025, with a maximum budget of EUR 900 million.
+Nokia Corporation has initiated a share buyback program, repurchasing 872,093 of its own shares on December 4, 2024, at a weighted average price of EUR 4.02 per share.
+This move is part of a strategic effort to counteract the dilutive effects of new shares issued in a recent acquisition.
+The program aims to buy back up to 150 million shares by the end of 2025, with a maximum total expenditure of EUR 900 million.

 For further insights into GB:0HAF stock, check out TipRanks’ Stock Analysis page.